james-livefront/livefront-ai-guidance/06-context-examples.md

 ACTUAL BEHAVIOR:

 - Works in development
-- Fails in production after 5-10 minutes
+- Fails in production intermittently
 - Error suggests undefined element in array

 SAMPLE INPUT THAT FAILS: